steffen-wedig/heo_relax/README.md

 The training process can be imporved by searching for better hyperparameters, investigating the phenomena of catastrophic forgetting.

 The evaluation is not complete without reference calculations (i.e single point DFT for the relaxed geometries) to compare which models actually found lower lying minima.
 The potential energies of the models are not directly comparable, because training shift the potential energy surface of the model (which can be multiple eV).
 Further, this kind of geometry optimization happens at T = 0K, which may not find the actual stable phase/ structure at finite temperature.
 Calculating free energy differences would be required.
 Thirdly, the evaluation would be improved by selecting more appropriate evaluation structures.
 Here, we just randomly replaced cations on the lattice site, but this does not necessarily reflect the properties of a macroscopic oxide.
 Methods like [special quasirandom structure](http://grandcentral.apam.columbia.edu:5555/tutorials/dft_procedures/sqs/index.html) (SQS) generation might be used to reproduce the a macroscopic unordered solid solution.
-Lastly, for simiplicity the evaluation tasks are written in a sequential manner here, whihc causes low throughput and low GPU utilization.
+Lastly, for simiplicity the evaluation tasks are written in a sequential manner here, which causes low throughput and low GPU utilization.
 Packages like the recently released [torchsim ](https://github.com/Radical-AI/torch-sim) batch computations.
 As all geometry optimizations are indepedent from another, using frameworks like this would increase thorughput significantly.